 Transitioning to a more ethical wardrobe can be tough when you have no idea where to find conscious clothing.
-If you are in the process of ditching the fast fashion companies, one of the easiest ways to buy new clothes ethically is to shop local.
+If you are in the process of ditching fast fashion companies, one of the easiest ways to buy new clothes ethically is to shop locally.
 Here are 3 simple ways shopping locally helps the environment.

 What does it mean to shop locally?

 It means supporting locally designed goods that are made here at home.
 This process is important because it sustains communities, creates jobs and protects the environment.

 So, let’s take a look at these 3 factors.

 When you choose to invest in products that are locally made, you are contributing to creating a community that is economically resilient, where meaningful work is generated connecting the people with the place where they live.

 From a human and creative perspective, shopping local allows designers and artisans to be less influenced by what the big businesses are dictating.
 On the contrary, they are free to express their creativity and individual skills in a style that doesn’t follow any trends.
 In that way, fashion becomes less homogenous and less similar to everything you can find at a shopping mall.